RasaHQ/REI/README.md

 - Ubuntu / Debian
 - ArchLinux / Manjaro

-to work with RSI in an optimal enviroment please use a  System with the following resources at hand
+to work with REI in an optimal enviroment please use a  System with the following resources at hand

 Minimum / (Recommended)